britter/gradle-sandbox/included-builds-tests/README.md

 # included-builds-tests

-This is a reproducer project for...
+This is a reproducer project for https://youtrack.jetbrains.com/issue/IDEA-307111

 ## Project structure